 At the risk of sounding a like an industry wonk…the term “social media marketing” is already a dying phrase.
 The job of Social Media Manager is a declining position.
 I know, just when we were getting used to it!
-Everything about marketing in 2017 IS social.
+Everything about marketing in the 2020’s IS social.
 There is no traditional marketing, at least not like what we’ve seen on the show Mad Men.
-The new buzzword is Content Marketing.
+The new term is Content Marketing.

 And we’re back where we started at the beginning of this post.
 How can a real estate agent use their social media channels to add value to their sellers?

-Dear Seller: The best thing a real estate agent can do for you with their social media efforts:
+Dear Home Seller: The best thing a real estate agent can do for you with their social media efforts: